September 17, 2023

 - First, declare a variable called

-that stores the number of actors from theactor
+actor_countthat stores the number of actors from theactortable. - Second, use the

-. - Finally, display a message that shows the value of the
+SELECT INTOstatement to assign the number of actors to theactor_count. - Finally, display a message that shows the value of the

-variable using theRAISE NOTICE
+actor_countvariable using theRAISE NOTICEstatement.

 Summary